SESYNC-ci/basic-git-lesson/_slides/intro.md

 ## Objectives for this lesson

++ Review key challenges for collaborative projects
++ Identify attributes of reproducible research
-+ framework for collaborative workflow
++ Learn about a framework for distributed workflows

-+ and ...
+---

 ## Specific achievements

-+ create a Team repository on GitHub
++ Create a repository on GitHub
-+ clone your Team repository on GitHub
++ Add a project collaborator
++ Clone repositories using `git`
-+ push changes to `README.md`
++ Push local changes to `README.md`